snsunx/diffusion_lung2d/README.md

 Run the script process_data_to_1chanelPNG.py to convert the images from the dataset into .png images (grayscale).
-You need to create directory called datasets/lung_8_256/ beforehand.
+You need to create a directory called datasets/lung_8_256/ beforehand.

 To run training,